fidoriel/MeshVault/README.md

 # MeshVault

+> Disclaimer: Do not use in any production like environment until the first version has been released.
+There __WILL__ be breaking changes and no migration guides.
+You have been warned.
+Have fun.

 A blazingly fast and simple self-hosted 3D files platform written in rust and typescript centered around a 3D model packaging format.

 ```bash